Polar.sh Review 2026: New 5% + 50c Pricing, Tiered Plans, Hidden Fees, and a Better Alternative for SaaS

 - **+0.5%** for subscription payments

-- No payout fees, no per-dispute surcharges
+- No per-dispute surcharges

 - No open-ended fee clauses